acmarpu/python-complete-notes/1-basics-introduction.md

 **2.** Python is a general-purpose, high-level, Case-Sensitive and Easy to Learn Programming Language

-  *a) General-Purpose:*
+&nbsp;*a) General-Purpose:*
-   * This means that Python is designed to be used for a wide variety of programming tasks, not just one specific domain.
+&nbsp; * This means that Python is designed to be used for a wide variety of programming tasks, not just one specific domain.
    You can use Python for:
    * Web development
    * Data analysis